adamkpk/DeRF-pytorch/README.md

 # DeRF-pytorch

-This repository is an unofficial implementation of [DeRF: Decomposed Radiance Fields](https://arxiv.org/abs/2011.12490).
+This repository is an unofficial blind reproduction attempt of [DeRF: Decomposed Radiance Fields](https://arxiv.org/abs/2011.12490), appearing at CVPR2021.
-This is for educational and exploratory purposes only and does not guarantee accurate recreation.
+We make no guarantees on accuracy - this effort is for educational and exploratory purposes only.

 ## Requirements